 What Could Be Causing Your Upper Back Pain?

 Would you describe your upper back pain with an adjective like "annoying" rather than "debilitating?"
 Can you trace its cause to something obvious: shoveling dirt, playing a demanding tennis match, helping a friend move?
-In these cases, you're probably suffering from the most common causes of back pain: muscle strain or overuse.
+In these cases, you're probably suffering from the most common causes of acute back pain: muscle strain or overuse.

 If you avoid strenuous activity for a couple of days, the pain should subside on its own.
 But don't avoid all activity!
 Not only is bed rest ineffective for treating minor back pain, but studies show it can actually make things worse.
-The best way to relieve minor back pain is to take it easy, take over-the-counter pain relievers as needed, use an ice pack (for swelling) or a heating pad (for stiffness), and be mindful of practicing good posture.

 Upper back pain often corresponds to neck and shoulder pain.
 If your pain is radiating from the neck and shoulders, massage may also provide upper back pain relief.

 How Do You Prevent Acute Upper Back Pain?

 If you’ve experienced upper back pain, you know how bad it can be.
 Do yourself a favor and take steps to prevent it.
 When lifting heavy objects, squat and keep your back straight.
 Never bend at the waist to hoist something that might be heavy.
 Don’t slump or slouch; stand and sit tall.